h-ehteshami/TROM-site/content/index.md

 ## Credits
 If you use the package or any part of it, please cite the paper below; thank you!
-> [!IMPORTANT] H. Ehteshami, P. Hasnip, "*TROM: thermal conductivity from Molecular Dynamic Simulation*", to be submited.
+> H. Ehteshami, P. Hasnip, "*TROM: thermal conductivity from Molecular Dynamic Simulation*", to be submited.

 ## License